Illustration courtesy of Nadia Snopek

 Arts & Health at Duke showcases its artworks, artists and exhibitions online to provide access to those within and outside of the hospital.
 See their Artwork Archive Public Profile here.

-New York City Health & Hospitals’ Arts in Medicine: Turning turnover into training
+Case Study: How New York City Health & Hospitals’ Arts in Medicine Turned Staff Turnover Into Training

 New York City Health & Hospitals’ Arts in Medicine program offered another example of sustainable knowledge-sharing practices.